 This part of the sponsorship process can take just a few or several months depending on the type of sponsorship chosen.
-BVOR and JAS sponsorships will only have a few weeks in this stage: PSRs will take months at least, and sometimes years (The SAH will advise you before submitting the application on expected wait times).
-During this time, a CG will raise funds, take training, collect household goods, research medical, dental, language classes, find temporary housing if needed, find permanent housing, and other settlement resources.
+BVOR and JAS sponsorships will only have a few weeks in this stage: PSRs will take months at least, and sometimes years (the SAH will advise you before submitting the application on expected wait times).
+During this time, a church will raise funds, take training, collect household goods, research medical, dental, language classes, find temporary housing if needed, find permanent housing, and other settlement resources.
 This is also the time for your group to take all the required training and learn about the family’s culture and country of origin.

 Friendship through Facebook, WhatsApp, or Skype with the family overseas can flourish during this time of waiting.
 Your conversations and interest in them and their situation, will bring hope while they wait.
 By keeping in touch with them, you can also help them prepare once they are contacted by a visa officer with a date for their interview.
 If they successfully pass their interview and medical/security checks, you will be sent a Notice of Arrival.
 That will give you the date and time to meet them at the airport.

 There are excellent resources available outlining necessary steps for the first few weeks after arrival, and the first few months.
-There will be many hours spent together as you help your family adjust to life in Canada.
-From the beginning, you will want to include intentional conversations about life after month 12, when the family will be supporting themselves and well on their way to being settled in their new life here in Canada.
+There will be many hours spent together as you help this family adjust to life in Canada.
+From the beginning, you will want to include intentional conversations about life after month 12, when the family will be supporting themselves and will be well on their way to being settled in their new life here in Canada.